janisaiad/MMNN/refs/paper/ideas/idea1.md

 to combine RF and low rank is mainly due to  https://arxiv.org/pdf/2209.13569 remarks and a way to make hand computations tractable at a large scale

 1)

+in fact the early part of training appears to be very bad for SGD and the NTK can partly explain this ?  this is a line of research that is investigated for mmnns we try to use NTK to explain early training and the apparently bad conditionned starting

+we use the NTK to confirm that in this regime there is no disadvantage of using this kind of network due to RKHS being the same

+from extensive numerical experiments, we believe different frequency timescales are learned in the order, making the landscape autosimilar, so that explaining early stage of training leads to same as final stage of training, that is super convergece

+symmetry breaking then recovery during training and after convergence seems to be very

+also sgd switching gives us a way to quantify at which point the training convexify

 NTK, we have the recursive formulation for the NTK, with the probabilistic view point and std wrt r so concentraion bounds holds for r and also for input dimensions; we believe that this NTK regime that appears with very smaller parameter budget can lead to better understanding of 1st part of training behavior